 Thought for today: Where do you work towards – heaven or hell?

 Let us pray: Lord, on our own we can do nothing.
-Please, help us in our struggle towards eternal life – Amen.
+Please, help our struggle towards eternal life – Amen.

 You are free to share this reflection with others if you consider it worthy.

 Join our WhatsApp Group via: +234 810 298 6313

 Tel: +234 813 305 0302

 Email: firstname.lastname@example.orgMay God bless you all+